Panopta/panopta-style-guide-generator/README.md

 ```

 The previous examples show name/value combinations within CSS comments.
-Emo is capable of scraping documention from within all comment types:
+The Panopta style-guide generator is capable of scraping documention from within all comment types:

 ```scss